General travel information

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-Australia does not have an Embassy or Consulate in Sao Tome and Principe.
+The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
+Australia does not have an embassy or consulate in Sao Tome and Principe.
 As there are direct flights from Sao Tome and Principe to Portugal, Australians should seek consular assistance from the Australian Embassy in Lisbon.
+Contact details are:

 Australian Embassy, Lisbon